lamberta/devkit-doc/api/ui/color.md

 3. `b {number} = 0` ---The blue value of the color, from 0 to 255.
 4. `a {number} = 1` ---The alpha value of the color, from 0 to 1.

-Color component options can be passed as individual parameters to the constructor.
+Component values can also be passed as individual parameters to the constructor:

 ~~~
 var rgba = new Color(23, 234, 0, 0.8);